 Each month, the National Association of Realtors (NAR) performs a ritual.

-The idea with pending sales numbers is that the offer a window into what the market is doing now and what it’ll do in the future.
+The idea is that pending sales numbers offer a window into what the market is doing now and what it’ll do in the future.
 They’re a kind of crystal ball.

 Here’s what you need to know:

 - What exactly counts as a “pending sale”